croian/mouseless/mouseless_documentation.md

 ### Hotkeys don't work after upgrading

-At least one user has reported the following fix after upgrading to a new version mouseless:
+At least one user has reported the following fix after upgrading to a new version of Mouseless:

-1) exit mouseless
+1) exit Mouseless
 2) delete the Accessibility permission for Mouseless
    - make *SURE* mouseless isn't running while you do this -- MacOS tends to lock you out of keyboard and mouse input if you delete this permission from a running process
    - System Settings > Privacy and Security > Accessibility > select Mouseless and click the `-` button
-3) Re-add the permission
+3) Re-add the permission (either via the `+` button or by restarting Mouseless)
-4) Restart mouseless
+4) Restart Mouseless

 ### Hotkeys don't work after a while (e.g. after lock screen)